IAPViewer Privacy Policy

 IAPViewer Support Site (Cloudflare Pages)

-IAPViewer fetches an AP hardware compatibility matrix from the developer's support site:
+IAPViewer fetches AP hardware compatibility data from the developer's support site:

 No Other Third-Party Services